zhongturtle/FCND-P3-Controls-CPP/README.md

 # The C++ Project Readme #
-- Not complete
+- **Not complete**
-- need to write rubric
+- **need to write rubric**
+- **The writeup / README should include a statement and supporting figures / images that explain how each rubric item was addressed, and specifically where in the code each step was handled.
-This is the readme for the C++ project.
+This is the readme for the C++ project.**

 For easy navigation throughout this document, here is an outline: